NxPKG/khulnasoft-docs/content/radar/investigate/bgp-anomalies.md

 Start with the API fetching function.

-The following `apiFetch(env, paramsStr)` handles taking in a request parameters string, construct proper headers and fetch from the Cloudflare API BGP hijacks endpoint.
+The following `apiFetch(env, paramsStr)` handles taking in a request parameters string, construct proper headers and fetch from the Khulnasoft API BGP hijacks endpoint.

 ```javascript
 async function apiFetch (env, paramsStr) {